najamsk/blog/content/posts/2022-10-28-golang-swagger2.0.md

 ---
 title: Golang Swagger2.0
 date: 2022-10-28T20:58:26.000+03:00
+draft: true

 ---
+This post is currently in progress.

 This post serve as small documentation to add swagger and its ui to your existing golang API.
+I will be using go swagger 2.0 library or framework to do so which basically add comments on your existing code to generate swagger documentation.

 * Make a small [gorilla mux](https://github.com/gorilla/mux) api two endpoints with GET and POST
 * Add the comments annotations to source code, meaning handlers